The Promise (musical): Other productions

 Crucifixion scene during the 2019 production of The Promise at the Texas Amphitheatre.

 In 1993, The Promise became the first Christian production to be allowed into the former Soviet Union.
 In 1994, The Promise returned to the Kremlin State Palace for a tour of encore performances.

 From 1990 to 2012, Lighthouse Christian Church's Impact Productions in Fond du Lac, WI performed The Promise during Holy Week with breaks in 1995, 2006, and 2009.
 Beginning in 2000, the show was merged with another production by David T. Clydesdale, The Power of His Love, and the production was entitled The Promise: The Power of His Love.
 This new production's first act consisted primarily of The Promise, whereas the second act was taken primarily from The Power of His Love.
 Many production changes occurred over the years as the shows were combined.
 The most significant of changes included replacing the character of Grandpa with a Narrator and the complete removal of Billy and Lisa.
 Numerous songs were introduced as well, including Michael W. Smith's All Is Well from his album, Christmas.
 The cast and crew was entirely made up of members of the congregation with 3 men having portrayed Christ during the production's run.
 Lighthouse Christian Church never charged an admission price as The Promise was always considered "a gift to the community".
 It is estimated that over 50,000 people had seen the show over the 22-year span.

 Since 1990 The Promise was performed at Queensway Cathedral in Toronto, Ontario, and was known locally as the Toronto Passion Play.
 It was by far the largest production of the play to take place in Southern Ontario, boasting a cast and crew of over 400.
+Queen Elizabeth II attended the 2004 performance.